Friday, September 22, 2023 by 11:59pm ET

 - A description of your talk topic (max.
 500 words), including format (keep in mind that the symposium will be online) and length/timing (15-20 minutes preferred);

 - a short bio on you and/or your creative practice (max.
 150 words);

 - 1-3 visuals of your work (max.
 1MB per image), or a link to a video (if available); and

 - Your contact info (name, email, phone number, mailing address), a CV, and website URL, Twitter and Instagram handles (if available).

 There is no fee for this submission.
-All successful applicants are required to cover their own transportation to and accommodations in Toronto for the Symposium date.
 A modest speaker’s fee will be paid to successful applicants.

-The Symposium runs during the DesignTO Festival, January 21-30, 2022.
-The dates for the Symposium are Tuesday, January 25 and Wednesday, January 26, 2022 from 6-8pm.
-Due to COVID, this event is to be held virtually.
+The Symposium runs during the DesignTO Festival, January 19-28, 2024.
+The dates and times will be confirmed by October 2023.
+This event will be held virtually; speakers will not be required to travel.
 We reserve the right to modify dates, times or delivery methods if required.

-Going into its seventh year, the Symposium is a signature program of DesignTO, a non-profit arts organization that produces Canada’s largest and leading annual design festival.
+Going into its ninth year, the Symposium is a signature program of DesignTO, a non-profit arts organization that produces Canada’s largest and leading annual design festival.